Faithful Semitoric Systems: Completely integrable Hamiltonian systems

-The orbital moment map is an essential invariant of symplectic toric manifolds; this is the content of the following result stated below without proof. \begin{prop} Two toric manifolds are isomorphic only if their orbit/leaf spaces are homeomorphic and have, once the above homeomorphism is taken into consideration, orbital moment maps that are equal up to translation. \end{prop}
+\begin{Corollary} Let $\toric$ be a toric manifold with associated toric system~$\is$.
+If the leaf space $\mathcal{L}$ is simply connected, then the map $\pi \colon \mathcal{L} \to \R^n$ is a developing map for the induced $\Z$-affine structure. \end{Corollary}

-The remaining ingredients in the classification up to isomorphism are topological invariants depending on $\mathrm{H}^2(\mathcal{L};\Z)$; for a precise statement see Karshon $\&$ Lerman \cite[Theorem 1.3]{karshon-lerman}.
-Motivated by the classification theorem of Karshon \& Lerman \cite[Theorem 1.3]{karshon-lerman}, we introduce a class of toric systems whose corresponding symplectic toric manifolds are determined up to isomorphism by their moment map images.
+The remaining ingredients in the classification up to isomorphism are topological invariants depending on $\mathrm{H}^2(\mathcal{L};\Z)$ (cf.\ Karshon and Lerman \cite[Theorem~1.3]{karshon-lerman} for a precise statement).
+Motivated by the classification theorem of Karshon and Lerman~\cite[Theorem~1.3]{karshon-lerman}, we introduce a class of toric systems whose corresponding toric manifolds are determined up to isomorphism by their moment map images.